Aladdin and the King of Thieves: Plot

 After spending quality time with Aladdin and his friends, Cassim decides to go forward with his original scheme, with Iago as his new henchman.
 Meanwhile, Sa'luk travels to Agrabah and sells out his fellow thieves by telling Razoul, the Captain of Agrabah's Royal Guard, the password to their hideout in exchange for immunity from prosecution.
 After all but seven of the thieves are captured, Razoul learns that Aladdin is one of the forty, and his father Cassim is the King himself.
 Cassim and Iago try to steal the Oracle but are captured and detained after the Sultan learns of Cassim's relationship with the Forty Thieves.
 Aladdin rescues Cassim and Iago but returns to the palace to take responsibility for his actions.
-As the Sultan is about to punish Aladdin, the Genie and Jasmine come to his defense, stating that all he wanted was to give his father a second chance.
+As the Sultan is about to punish Aladdin, Genie and Jasmine come to his defense, stating that all he wanted was to give his father a second chance.
 Understanding this, the Sultan accepts Aladdin's apology and resumes preparations for the wedding.

 Returning to Mount Sesame, Cassim and Iago are captured by Sa'luk and the remaining seven thieves (Sa'luk deceived them into believing Cassim had betrayed them to Razoul), who force them to use the Oracle to locate the Hand of Midas.
 The Oracle directs them to the Vanishing Isle, a marble fortress built on the back of an enormous turtle that periodically dives to the bottom of the ocean, where the Hand is hidden.
-Iago escapes and goes to lead Aladdin, Jasmine, Abu and Carpet to Cassim.
+Iago escapes and goes to lead Aladdin, Jasmine, Abu, Genie and Carpet to Cassim.

 Aladdin frees and reconciles with his father.
 Working together, they retrieve the Hand just as the turtle is starting to submerge.
 However, they are ambushed by Sa'luk, who takes Aladdin hostage, demanding that Cassim surrender the Hand.
 Cassim throws the Hand to Sa'luk, who grabs it by the wrong end and is transformed into a lifeless gold statue.
 Realizing that his obsession has brought only trouble and that his son is actually his ultimate treasure, Cassim throws the Hand into the ship with the remaining thieves aboard, turning it into gold and sinking it.